Chartjackers: Series overview

 Out of a total of 51 melodies that had been sent in, the winning entry by Jonny Dark was chosen from them during episode three.
 It was also revealed that a band would be put together to perform the Chartjackers single and that any potential members should apply by submitting video auditions.
 Episode four documented some of the hundreds of auditions that had been sent in – the group reviewed these auditions and selected from them their ten favourites to go through as finalists.
 These ten finalists performed for the four boys during episode five, where Chartrand, a 19-year-old au pair from Stroud, Gloucestershire, and Nichols, an 18-year-old musician from Essex, were selected to sing on the official release.
 During episode six, "I've Got Nothing" was recorded in Newport by record producer Marc Dowding, and the group received advice from video director Corin Hardy on how to film the official music video.

 Taking Hardy's advice, the music video for "I've Got Nothing" was filmed during the seventh episode of Chartjackers.
 To begin promoting its release, the team also petitioned 95.8 Capital FM and BBC Radio 1 to try to get the radio coverage for the single, but it was not playlisted and received no airplay.
 The boys feared that the song would not chart at all, so, during episode eight, they urged viewers to spam the Twitter feeds of radio DJs who could play the single on their shows.
 In the next episode, a gathering took place at 93 Feet East in London on 4 November, where the single was performed live for the first time by Chartrand and Nichols.
 During the tenth episode, "I've Got Nothing" was released online.
-The midweek charts placed the single at Number 39, but its sales increased after comedian Stephen Fry—who provides an outro for McDonnell's YouTube videos—was convinced to promote it on his Twitter profile.
+The midweek charts placed the single at Number 39, but its sales increased after comedian Stephen Fry—who provided an outro for McDonnell's YouTube videos—was convinced to promote it on his Twitter profile.
 Episode eleven, the final compilation episode, revealed on The Radio 1 Chart Show that "I've Got Nothing" had reached number 36 on the UK Singles Chart, which disappointed the boys.